LITW-Refined/EZStorage/README.md

 - Mod compat with NEI, Waila, Jabba, Crafting Tweaks, Et Futurum Requiem, etc.
 - Re-made the most textures to look nicer and fit better into vanilla worlds
 - Replaced input and output block with a more enhanced proxy block
-- Configurable maximum different item types per storage
+- Configurable maximum different item types per storage (10000 by default)

 ## About the item types limit